-(1) Notice of every motion, other than a motion which under Standing Order 15.2 may be moved without notice, shall be given in writing by hard copy, signed by the Member or Members of the Council giving the notice and seconded, to the Clerk not later than at least seven clear days before the next Meeting of the Council.
+(1) Notice of every motion, other than a motion which under Standing Order 15.2 may be moved without notice, shall be submitted in writing (by hard copy or email), signed by the Member or Members of the Council giving the notice and seconded, to the Clerk not later than at least seven clear days before the next Meeting of the Council.
 This will be date and time stamped.
-The motion must be clear in meaning otherwise it shall be rejected within 48 hours until such time as it is resubmitted in clear language, and not later than seven clear days before the meeting.
+The motion must be clear in meaning otherwise it shall be rejected within 48

-- (2) A motion shall be rejected within 48 hours if the wording or nature of the motion is considered unlawful or improper. - (3) All notices shall be dated and numbered as received, and entered in a register to be kept for that purpose.
+- hours until such time as it is resubmitted in clear language, and not later than seven clear days before the meeting. - (2) A motion shall be rejected within 48 hours if the wording or nature of the motion is considered unlawful or improper. - (3) All notices shall be dated and numbered as received, and entered in a register to be kept for that purpose.
 This register shall be open to inspection by every Member of the Council.
 Motions will be emailed to the respective nominating officer within 48 hours of receipt. - (4) Notices of motion shall be entered by the Clerk or his /her authorised deputy in their proper place upon the Summons Paper in the order in which they are received. - (5) If a motion set out in the Summons is not moved either by a Member who gave notice, or by some other Member on his / her behalf, it shall, unless postponed by consent of the Council, be treated as withdrawn and shall not be moved without fresh notice. - (6) If the subject matter of any motion of which notice has been properly given comes within the remit of any committee it shall, upon being moved and seconded, stand referred without discussion to that committee, or to such other committee as the Council may determine, for consideration and report.
 The Mayor / Chair presiding may, if he/she considers it urgent and necessary to the dispatch of business, allow the motion to be dealt with at the meeting at which it is brought forward.
 The proposer and the Mayor must agree this 24 hours prior to the meeting and communicate the intention to all other Members.
 If not a Member of the relevant committee, the proposer may speak but not vote or allow another member to speak to the motion.
-Motions to the full council should be limited to 6, on a rolling first come, first served basis, with 2 Notices of Motion per Committee meeting

-- (7) If a notice of motion fails to be considered at a Meeting of the Council, such notice of motion will only be included on the Summons Paper for the following meeting if submitted in writing to the Clerk by the Member concerned not later than seven clear days, at least, before the Council meeting. - (8) Any notice of motion which fails to be considered at two consecutive meetings will not be accepted for inclusion on the Summons Paper for a period of six months from the date of the second meeting at which the matter has failed to be considered.
+Motions to the full Council should be limited to 7, on a rolling first come, first served basis, with 2 Notices of Motion per Committee meeting.
+Members shall be limited to proposing 2 Notices of Motion per year running from the first Council Meeting after the Annual Meeting is held to the following Annual Meeting inclusive. - (7) If a notice of motion fails to be considered at a Meeting of the Council, such notice of motion will only be included on the Summons Paper for the following meeting if submitted in writing to the Clerk by the Member concerned not later than seven clear days, at least, before the Council meeting. - (8) Any notice of motion which fails to be considered at two consecutive meetings will not be accepted for inclusion on the Summons Paper for a period of six months from the date of the second meeting at which the matter has failed to be considered.